UBC-MDS/pysorting/README.md

 This utility is handy for debugging and ensuring the correctness of sorting implementations.

 ---

-The package was created with the goal to be a tool for aspiring computer and data scientists to use in order to better understand the steps, similiraities and differences of various sorting functions.
-With the current functions included, a user can easily pass an array and implement a sorting function of his choosing to return the sorted array.
-Further developments for this package will include a function to generate a random list of desired size for sorting, one function to compute the big-o complexity of a given sorting algortithm, and a visualization of the sorting process for a chosen algorithm.

 ## `pysorting` in the Python Ecosystem